lightalchemist/env/sh/README.txt

 Install Powerline fonts
 https://github.com/powerline/fonts

-Install Solarized theme.
-Remember to create a new profile first! https://github.com/Anthony25/gnome-terminal-colors-solarized
+NOTE: Install Solarized theme.
+Remember to create a new profile first for it to override! https://github.com/Anthony25/gnome-terminal-colors-solarized

+For gnome-terminal, another theme available is the Seoul256 theme I converted from its iTerm2's version.
+It is stored as %gconf.xml in this directory.

 Antigen to manage zsh
 git clone https://github.com/zsh-users/antigen ~/.antigen